University of Washington College of Education

-The University of Washington College of Education is the school of education at the University of Washington (UW).
-The UW College of Education offers both undergraduate and graduate degrees and is one of the top schools of education in the United States.
+The University of Washington College of Education is the school of education of the University of Washington.
+The College of Education offers both undergraduate and graduate degrees.

 Led by Dean Mia Tuan, the mission of the UW College of Education is to transform inequitable systems of education to create just, sustainable and culturally-thriving democracies by engaging in dynamic, collaborative partnerships, practices and research.

 History

 Preparing teachers was an important function of the University of Washington from its early days.
 After becoming the Territorial University's first graduate in 1876, Clara McCarty taught in various schools and was elected superintendent of the Pierce County School District in 1880.

 The university established a specific program to train teachers, called the "Normal" curriculum, in 1878.
 The University of Washington Normal College was established in 1892–1893, with a series name changes occurring over the next several years: Department of Pedagogy, 1893–1894; Department of Education, 1895–1896; Department of Philosophy of Education, 1896–1897; Department of Education, 1897–1898; School of Pedagogy, 1898–1899; before the name Department of Education was retained for more than a decade beginning in 1900–1901.

 On January 21, 1913, the university introduced a School of Education.
 The College of Education was officially formed December 15, 1914, as a four-year program with authority over graduation and curriculum decisions.